codesoap/atto/README.md

 the other subcommands.

-The address, balance, representative and send subcommands expect a seed as as the first line of their standard input.
+The address, balance, representative and send subcommands expect a seed as the first line of their standard input.
 Showing the first address of a newly generated key could work like this: atto new | tee seed.txt | atto address

 The send subcommand also expects manual confirmation of the transaction,